NTmuir/UndergraduateDissertation/README.md

 ![image](https://user-images.githubusercontent.com/83457561/130152390-bc7e367b-d4bf-418a-9ddf-41edc1408e53.png)

-Which suggested that higher pre load increases life, due to having an increased contact patch.
+Which suggested that higher pre load increases electrical life, due to having an increased contact patch.
 But will mean a decrease in mechanical life due to higher loads.

 Below shows the theortical approach in derriving how a gradient function can be used to correlate electromagnetic torque and effective air gap of the motor